ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Loader.rst

 Loader is used to dynamically load QML components.

 Loader can load a QML file (using the
-`source </sdk/apps/qml/QtQuick/Loader#source-prop>`__ property) or a Component object (using the
+:ref:`source <sdk_qtquick_loader#source-prop>` property) or a Component
-`sourceComponent </sdk/apps/qml/QtQuick/Loader#sourceComponent-prop>`__
+object (using the
+:ref:`sourceComponent <sdk_qtquick_loader#sourceComponent-prop>` property).
-property).
-It is useful for delaying the creation of a component until it is required: for example, when a component should be created on demand, or when a component should not be created unnecessarily for performance reasons.
+It is useful for delaying the creation of a component until it is
+required: for example, when a component should be created on demand, or when a component should not be created unnecessarily for performance reasons.

-Here is a Loader that loads "Page1.qml" as a component when the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ is clicked:
+Here is a Loader that loads "Page1.qml" as a component when the :ref:`MouseArea <sdk_qtquick_mousearea>` is clicked:

 .. code:: qml